EfrenR1/Blinkt/README.md

 Inital files are from the @pimoroni website for code for Blinkt!

-Will start workin on my own
+Will start working on my own